windwish/SwBuilder/README.md

     </body>
     </html>

-Each page has its contents and metadata, you can use `{{key}}` to refer them in your template or pages.
+Each page has its contents and metadata so you can use `{{key}}` to refer them in your template or pages.

 ### Creating Pages